-If social and economic benefits are being reduced under the status quo, this would be expected to be corrected under Alternative 2, particularly in combination with other proposed actions for this species.
-Alternative 2 would eliminate the step-down and allow longline vessels to continue to harvest profitable quantities of golden tilefish.
-Regardless of the decision on the proposed change in the fishing year, elimination would be expected to accelerate quota closure of the fishery to some degree by not reducing the pace of harvest.
-The magnitude of impact of accelerated closure on vertical line fishermen would depend on how harvests are affected by the proposed endorsement requirement and change in fishing year.
-Nevertheless, in tandem with other proposed management changes, it is expected that the elimination of the 300-pound step-down limit will result in increased social and economic benefits relative to Alternative 1 (No Action).
+If social and economic benefits are being reduced under the status quo, this would be expected to be corrected under Alternative 2 (Preferred), particularly in combination with other proposed actions for golden tilefish.
+Alternative 2 (Preferred) would eliminate the stepdown and should allow longline vessels to continue to harvest profitable quantities of golden tilefish.
+Regardless of the decision on the proposed change in the fishing year, elimination of the step-down would be expected to accelerate quota closure of the fishery by not reducing the pace of harvest.
+The magnitude of impact of accelerated quota closure on vertical line fishermen would depend on how harvests are affected by the proposed endorsement requirement and change in the fishing year.
+Nevertheless, in tandem with the other proposed golden tilefish management changes, it is expected that the elimination of the 300-pound stepdown limit would result in increased social and economic benefits relative to Alternative 1 (No Action).

-While Alternative 3 would attempt to help recover the historic golden tilefish harvest patterns of by Florida hook and line (vertical line) vessels by closing the longline fishery if the 300-pound trip limit is triggered, this may not have any substantive effect on either the longline or hook and line sectors because it is generally assumed that longlining for golden tilefish is no longer profitable at the lower trip limit.
-As a result, the longline harvest of golden tilefish may already currently effectively end under the status quo and, if so, regulatory closure of this gear sector would neither increase benefits for hook and line fishermen nor impose any adverse effects on longliners.
+While Alternative 3 would attempt to help recover the historic golden tilefish harvest patterns of Florida hook and line (vertical line) vessels by closing the longline fishery if the 300-pound trip limit is triggered, Alternative 3 may not have any substantive effect on either the longline or hook and line sectors because it is generally assumed that longlining for golden tilefish is no longer profitable at the lower trip limit.
+As a result, the harvest of golden tilefish with longline gear may already currently effectively end under the status quo.
+If this is true, regulatory closure of this gear sector would neither increase benefits for hook and line fishermen nor impose any adverse effects on longliner fishermen.